Find Trade Colleges

 $85,020 Median Salary

-O*NET surveyed people in occupations related to cyber/computer forensics and counterterrorism and asked them what knowledge areas, skills, and abilities were important for their jobs.
-The responses were rated on a scale of 1 to 5 with 5 being most important.
+People with careers related to cyber/computer forensics and counterterrorism were asked what knowledge areas, skills, and abilities were important for their jobs.
+They weighted these areas on a scale of 1 to 5 with 5 being the highest.

 Knowledge Areas for Cyber/Computer Forensics and Counterterrorism Majors